UMR-CNRM/pyft/doc/Documentation.md

     can modify the variables (existence, name, characteristics).
 It suppresses the cached version of the variable list (VarList instance) attached to the PYFT instance.
+  - noParallel (defined in util): methods decorated with it cannot be executed in parallel with other methods decorated the same way.
+This is used to decorate methods that introduce modifications into the tree.
+For this reason, the noParallel decorator *must appear* before the updateTree one.

 ## Examples and tests